sparcopen/do-a-thon-preview/.github/issue_template.md

 #### At a glance

 [//]: # "=======================
 Please paste the metadata you received after submitting your project or challenge in your Google Form exactly as we sent it to you.
-You can delete what's there now, it's just there
+You can delete what's there now.
 ============================"

 * **Submission Name:** _Name of your project or challenge_